camerongray1515/Rewind/README.md

 change into the src directory and run `./automake.sh` to generate the appropriate files.
 You can then follow steps 2 and 3 above to install it on your system.

+### FreeBSD Users
+When installing on FreeBSD, autoconf will attempt to install the man page to `/usr/local/share/man/` whereas FreeBSD uses the location `/usr/local/man/`.
+In order to install the man page correctly you should provide the argument `--mandir /usr/local/man/` to the configure script.

 ## Usage
 Rewind has two commands, "run" and "keep".  `rewind run <CHANGE_COMMAND> <ROLLBACK_COMMAND>` will execute the change command and if `rewind keep` is not executed within the timeout window (by default 30 seconds) the rollback command will be executed.
 An